 How independent are you?

 If you’re going for all-inclusive holidays, it’s probably less of a problem than when you rent an apartment.
 However, I once rented a nice beach bungalow with a friend who until that point had only lived with her parents and didn’t have to do any housework, while I grew up with divorced parents and had to do half of everything.
 I became frustrated with my friend on the trip for not cooking or seeing some bits that needed to be done.
-Know each others habits and be upfront about your expectations to avoid friction.
+Know each others habits and be upfront about your expectations to avoid friction when traveling with friends.

 What food do you like?